 Design and construction works include carbon-fibre strengthening, existing structure verification and new structural additions of various scale.
 While retaining the original concrete frame, the current lightwells will be infilled with new floors, while the existing roof is lifted up to create new dramatic double-height spaces.
-An additonal 1,000sqm of accomodation has been created.
-The building entrance is also being remodelled, with full-height glazing and a sweeping new canopy.
+An additional 1,000sqm of accommodation has been created.
+The building entrance is also being remodeled, with full-height glazing and a sweeping new canopy.

 The existing facade will be removed and replaced and the structure re-clad with a combination of brickwork, glazing and GRC.